Return to Creative Portfolio

 You cannot help yourselves any more than we can.

-So until you remember—until you scrape this poison clean from the wound, root to tip—we will wait, just as we waited for your crusader’s flags, your king’s robes, your slaver’s breeches, your Grand Dragon’s masks, your police uniforms and batons.
-We will wind ourselves around gold threads, hide beneath red hats, burrow within your polos and khakis while you belch hate into holy scripture, press conferences, online rants, and presidential campaigns.
+So until you remember—until you scrape this poison clean from the wound, root to tip—we will wait, just as we waited for your crusader’s flag, your king’s robe, your slaver’s breeches, your Grand Dragon’s mask, your police uniform and baton.
+We will wind ourselves around gold threads, hide beneath red hats, burrow within your polos and khakis as you belch hatred into holy scripture, press conferences, online rants, and presidential campaigns.

 From every seam of every dress code you craft, we will return, and we, if alone, will remember.